-Measurable progress was made on the majority of the goals established in the Consolidated Plan, outlined in the tables above.
-Some accomplishments exceeded the anticipated goals.
-This was true for activities that provided supportive services and housing-related assistance to homeless individuals and families.
-Delays were encountered by some capital improvement projects, making it difficult to complete and report total accomplishments by the close of the program year.
-Some affordable housing projects experienced delays due to the need to secure additional financial resources.
+Measurable progress was made on the majority of the goals established in the Consolidated Plan, as is outlined in the tables above.
+In some instances, actual accomplishments exceeded the anticipated goals.
+This was especially true for activities that provided supportive services and housing-related assistance to homeless individuals and families.
+Delays were encountered by some capital improvement projects, making it difficult to complete the activity and report total accomplishments by the close of the program year.
+In addition, a number of affordable housing projects experienced delays primarily due to the need to secure additional financial resources.

-Note: Expected includes expected accomplishments for the particular program year and could include multi-year projects, while Actual includes accomplishments during the program year.
+"Expected" includes expected accomplishments for the particular program year and could include multiyear projects, while "Actual" includes accomplishments during the program year regardless of funding year.
 Larger infrastructure and housing projects are often multi-year projects and accomplishments are rolled into the year the project is completed and closed in IDIS.
-There may be discrepancies between expected for the year versus the strategic plan (Consolidated Plan) period as projects, activities, and funding resources are updated, added, or deleted.
+Additionally, there may be discrepancies between expected for the year versus the strategic plan (Consolidated Plan) period as projects, activities, and funding resources are updated, added, or deleted.